caltechlibrary/dataset/how-to/getting-started-with-dataset.md

 ```

 Looking at the resulting JSON object you see many other attribute
-beyond the grid of values.
-These are created to simplify some of dataset
+beyond the object list of the frame.
+These are created to simplify
-more complex interactions.
+some of dataset more complex interactions.

 Let's add back the Jack record we deleted a few sections ago and